 Upgrading the subscription should amount to a symbolic upgrade in some way, a choice to be more and do something beyond what they had been doing – to be a part of something bigger.

+Some of the best revenue streams for online magazines arise purely from audience cross-over.
 A magazine for cutting edge music might be read by some of the same people as who would read a magazine about guitar playing or social issues from a grassroots level.
 Having two magazines can be a great way to capture more audience once you’ve built out the first and have market share established.

 Other mediums?
 Adjacent topics or sub-genres?
 Could your current audience sustain a related theme magazine of its own?
 How about video content?
 Does your magazine only cater to men?
 Why not formulate one for the women in their lives and get both loving your brand?
 Supporting a family lifestyle can often mean becoming the brand of the family and extended clan.

+If you’ve mastered all of the above revenue options, you still have one great revenue-boosting option available to you.
 Once you’ve got lots of useful data on your current customers, you’re going to know a lot more about correlated interests based on demographics and intent.
 This is the customer profile.
 Obviously, you may have more than one, but regardless of gender, a single profile is usually inclusive enough to factor in gender differences.
 Sometimes, it makes sense to divide them up further, however, or focus on a single gender identification and lifestyle.

 Mastering the audience profiles (or “personas”) is going to prove to be key.
 It allows you to move on to sell them new things you know they would love, especially if you pointed out the need and provided the solution.
 But to get to that point of branching out with new offerings, you will need to have fully learned your core audience profile and all the nuances and flavors that may be right on the margins, waiting to be drawn in and included.